alemart/surgescript/docs/tutorials/advanced_features.md

 Functors
 --------

 In SurgeScript, objects can be made to behave like functions.
-We call these objects *functors*.
+We call these objects *functors* (or function objects).
 To make an object behave like a function, you have to overload the *( )* operator (also known as the *function operator*).
 This is done by defining function *call()* in your object:

 ```
 fun call()